Skip to content

 Heart Attacks Safety Talk

-Did you know that according to the CDC, there are 735,000 Americans who suffer from heart attacks each year?
-In your lifetime, there is a good chance you will witness someone suffer a heart attack or you may have one yourself.
-Everyone needs to know the signs and symptoms of a heart attack.
-It is also just as important to know what to do if you are a witness to someone having a heart attack.
-In this toolbox talk, we'll cover all these items!
+Did you know that, according to the CDC, 805,000 Americans suffer from heart attacks each year?
+In your lifetime, there is a good chance you will witness someone suffer a heart attack, or you may even have one yourself.

 A heart attack, also known as a myocardial infarction, occurs when the blood flowing to the heart is blocked.
 The interrupted blood flow can damage or destroy part of the heart muscle.
-Heart attacks can be fatal, but thankfully medicine and awareness have helped save lives.
+Heart attacks can be fatal, but thankfully, medication and awareness can help save lives.

-While heart attacks are a very serious threat to the patient’s life, there is still a 90% chance of surviving provided they get the help that they need in time.
+While heart attacks are a very serious threat to the patient’s life, they still have a 90% chance of survival, provided they get the help that they need in time.

-If you or someone you know are suffering from a heart attack, you should get help immediately.
+If you or someone you know is suffering from a heart attack, seek help immediately.
 You should never ignore the signs of a heart attack or brush them off.
-Women and men both experience chest discomfort, but women are much more likely to experience other symptoms.

 Chest discomfort

-Most heart attacks involve discomfort in the center of the chest that lasts more than a few minutes – or it may go away and then return.
+Most heart attacks involve discomfort in the center of the chest that lasts more than a few minutes, or it may go away briefly and then return.
 The pain associated with a heart attack is often described as a burning or pinching sensation.

 Radiating pain in one or both arms

-People having a heart attack feel this kind of pain because they are experiencing decreased blood flow to the heart.
+People having a heart attack may feel pain in their arms because they are experiencing decreased blood flow.

 Neck and jaw pain